process-analytics/bpmn-visualization-js/docs/contributors/bpmn-support-how-to.md

 Visual tests introduced when adding the detection support should fail for the BPMN Element after the rendering has changed. \
 Please update the reference snapshot image accordingly.

+### <a name="icon-in-documentation"></a> Integrate the BPMN element icon in the documentation

+Here are some tips to generate the SVG to be included in the documentation.

+- Take the BPMN diagram used to test the related BPMN element in visual tests
+- Load the diagram in a test page.
+- With your browser DevTools, inspect the element and retrieve the related SVG group
+- ....To continue
+- Edit the file in a SVG Editor (Inkscape for instance)
+- Adjust the dimension of the SVG:
+  - remove blank
+  - dimension: 96x96
+- save
+- eventually clean the SVG with tools like SVGGO: https://jakearchibald.github.io/svgomg/